janiejestemja/coriolis_flights/README.md

 ```
 python setup.py build_ext --inplace
 ```
-If build is successful a .so will be compiled and stored in the current directory.
+If build is successful a ".so" will be compiled and saved in the current directory.

 *For users of virtual environments:*